Kannur to Kasaragod by Train in Kerala

 Kariyankode River on Kannur to Kasaragod by Train

 Kariyankode River flows between Cheruvathur and Neeleshwaram towns in North Kerala.
 There is an island, Achamthuruthi, on the river.
-The island is connected to Neeleshwaram by a 400-metre long foot bridge, the longest in Kerala.
+The island is connected to Neeleshwaram by a 400 m long foot bridge, the longest in Kerala.

-In the morning, I saw a solitary fisherman on the river.
-My return journey was in the evening and the setting sun was tantalisingly poised above the tree tops.
-I captured the scenes in the photos below.
+In the morning, I spotted a solitary fisherman on the river.
+My return journey was in the evening.
+The setting sun was appealingly poised above the coconut trees.
+I captured both the scenes in the two pictures below.

 Nileshwaram